-Learning Development Plans are written twice a year for pupils receiving individual support and the department works closely with parents, pupils and staff to agree targets and monitor pupil progress.
+Individual or Group Education Plans are written at least twice a year for pupils receiving support and the department works closely with parents, pupils and staff to agree targets and monitor pupil progress.

 While initial assessments can be carried out by the school, the school may, on occasion, request a full assessment by outside agencies such as Educational Psychologists or Speech and Language Therapists for which there is usually an additional charge,

 We aim to provide “an opportunity for every boy” to achieve to his potential and consequently make no charge for additional support within school.